 - Stir in refried beans, salsa and taco seasoning.
 Cook over medium heat for an additional 2 minutes.

-- Add the refried bean mixture to the tortilla chips as the first layer, leaving the "outside" chips along the four sides clean (like you would do with pizza dough).
+- Add the refried bean mixture to the tortilla chips as the first layer followed by the black beans, tomatoes, and olives.